SindlaXYZ/Aurora/README.md

             $auroraClient: '@aurora.client'
 ```

-* Or edit `config/services.yaml` and add the following content to inject the auroraClient only where is needed:
+* Or edit `config/services.yaml` and add the following code to inject the `@aurora.client` only where it is needed:

 ```yaml
 services:
     App\Controller\TestController: